Dorchester / Milton Lower Mills Industrial District

-[Note: this reproduction of the information in the National Register Nomination Form may have typographical errors; therefore for technical matters the reader may want to consult a copy of the original, which is available at the Boston Landmarks Commission or the Dorchester Historical Society.]
+[Note: this reproduction of the information in the Boston Landmarks Area Form may have typographical errors, and for technical matters, the reader may want to consult a copy of the original, which is available at the Boston Landmarks Commission or the Dorchester Historical Society] Description

 The Dorchester/Milton Lower Mills Industrial District is primarily an area of late nineteenth and early twentieth century brick industrial buildings set within a rugged natural environment and sited along the banks of the Neponset River and the curved axes of Adams Street.
 The Neponset River is the dividing-line between the City of Boston and the Town of Milton, and buildings in the district occupy sites within both jurisdictions.
 Although most of the district’s buildings are associated with the Walter Baker Chocolate Company, there are six structures around its periphery including a brick industrial complex, a wood frame commercial structure, and a group of frame houses that are not associated with Baker Chocolate except through physical proximity.